prabhakar-marella/nestjs_view_poc/README.md

 # 🚗 NestJS + Prisma Vehicles API (POC)

 This is a proof-of-concept (POC) API built with **NestJS** and **Prisma ORM**.
-It demonstrates how to use Prisma for vehicle listings.
+It demonstrates how to use Prisma for vehicle listings for API and HTML Views.

 ---